-This project will probe the key policy and legislative developments that have shaped the intersection of migration and care in the past thirty years in both Australia and New Zealand.
-We will conduct interviews with key stakeholders and analyze political party and ministerial statements, parliamentary debates, and employer, advocacy, and union materials.
+This project probes the key policy and legislative developments that have shaped the intersection of migration and care in the past thirty years in both Australia and New Zealand.
+We conduct interviews with key stakeholders and analyze political party and ministerial statements, parliamentary debates, and employer, advocacy, and union materials.

-This project will be important not only to a achieving a more comprehensive understanding of how policy shapes care migration to Australia and New Zealand.
-It will also offer an important comparison to North America and Europe as more-studied regions that receive care workers.
+This project is important not only to a achieving a more comprehensive understanding of how policy shapes care migration to Australia and New Zealand.
+It also offers an important comparison to North America and Europe as more-studied regions that receive care workers.

 - Deborah Brennan, University of New South Wales

 - Centre for Sustainable Organizations and Work (CSOW)